VICE U.K. originally published this article.

 Every so often, life throws you a curveball that makes you wonder how easy it would be to sell a kidney.
 In my case, it was after quitting a retail job with an extremely petty manager.
-I had nothing concrete lined up, so reasoned that it might be time to click on one of those omniscient Facebook adverts offering cash in exchange for taking part in a scientific study.
+I had nothing concrete lined up, so reasoned that it might be time to click on one of those omniscient Facebook advertisements offering cash in exchange for taking part in a scientific study.
 I’d like to say that this is the weirdest thing I’ve ever done for money, but then I once wrote a beauty article that required me to apply makeup with a condom.

-The ad led me to CannTeen, a study at University College, London (UCL) exploring how cannabis can impact mental health and cognitive abilities.
+The ad led me to CannTeen, a study at University College London (UCL) exploring how cannabis can impact mental health and cognitive abilities.
 “We are also interested in finding out whether different types of cannabis with different mixes of cannabinoids might have different effects,” Anya Borissova, one of the clinical research fellows working on the trial, tells me.

 She continues: “The reason it’s important to get more information about this is that it could then be used to guide policy-making and to help people using cannabis to make safer choices about what types of cannabis they use.”